noi-techpark/it.bz.opendatahub.databrowser/FAQ.md

 ## Why a mono repository?

 The reason to use a mono repository is to speed up initial development.
 In the future, the projects in the repository may be moved to their own repositories.

 ## How can I solve dependency issues?

-If you have any dependencies issues, consider removing all `node_modules` folders of all projects and try to invoke `npm run bootstrap` in the repository root.
+If you encounter any dependency issues, it may be helpful to delete all node_modules folders across all projects and attempt to run npm install in the appropriate repository.

 ## Where do I import / register my Web Component for the Data Browser application?